Income

 Woodland management and restoration can be profitable.
-Economic advantage covers not just income, but adding value to the woodland as a property, tax advantages including Inheritance Tax, and potentially improved sport and amenity use.
+Economic advantage covers not just income, but adding value to the woodland as a property, with potentially improved sport and amenity use.

-In most managed woodlands there may be a reasonable volume of timber lined up for annual operations and sales.
+In most managed woodlands there may be a reasonable volume of timber for thinning in potential operations and sales.
 Even in previously unmanaged woods, there may be a surprising marketable component.
 For example, it may be many decades since a coppice compartment was last cut, with stems large enough for milling.
-Other work such as installing new rides, overdue thinning, or improving genetic quality can result in butts being available for planking by mobile or local sawmills.
+Other work such as installing new rides, overdue thinning, or improving quality can result in sawlogs being available for local sawmills.
 This is likely to yield at least double the price paid per tonne compared with firewood, or much more, depending on species and quality.

-Strong demand for hardwood firewood has been raising prices paid to woodland owners.
-In fact, firewood has become surprisingly profitable in the last two years.
-Under-managed woodland often has an accumulation of increasingly valuable firewood for the local market.
-This is therefore a good time to plan for woodland restoration, since firewood sales and grant funding will pay for the establishment of a new age class of trees.
+Strong demand for hardwood firewood continues.
+Under-managed woodland often has an accumulation of firewood for the local market.
+This makes it viable to plan for woodland regeneration, since firewood sales and grant funding will pay for the establishment of a new age class of trees.

 Woodfuel

 Low value produce from woodland will usually at least find a place in the woodfuel market.
-At current prices, the costs of felling, extraction and transport is likely to be covered.
+At current prices, the costs of felling, extraction and transport are ususally covered.
 This provides a relatively new and important incentive for timely thinning of plantations and good woodland management.

 Woodland grants